Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 1. There is currently no dedicated app available that offers pupils, parents, teachers and schools the ability create and share pupil passports.
 <br>

-2. A dedicated app could be easily integrated into many existing school intranet systems such as 'Alladin' or 'VS Ware' via URL link.
+2. A dedicated app could be easily integrated into many existing school intranet systems such as 'Aladdin' or 'VS Ware' via URL link.
 <br>

 3. There has been a marked rise in diagnosis of children with Special Educational Needs [globally](https://blogs.ucl.ac.uk/cdld/2022/04/04/why-the-rise-in-number-of-sen-children-especially-in-the-early-years/)